Chenminxue/Staff_Management_System/README.md

 # Staff_Management_System

-He has the following functions:
+The system has the following functions:

       0. Exit
       1. Add Staff info